โก ๐ Agora location [[readme]] โ

 We’ve created a few Bubbles (markdown documents) to get you started.

-directory you can find everything you need to learn the basics of Foam.
+In the docs directory you can find everything you need to learn the basics of Foam.

 As you may have noticed, issues are disabled.
 With the goal to keep the project fairly easy to maintain, please file your issues in the main Foam repository: